CD-RW

 CD-RWs can sustain fewer re-writes compared to other storage media (ca. 1,000 compared up to 100,000).
-Ideal use is for test discs (e.g. for CD authoring), temporary backups, and as a middle-ground between online and offline storage schemes.
+They are ideally used for test discs (e.g. for CD authoring), temporary backups, and as a middle-ground between online and offline storage schemes.

 CD-MO

 Before CD-RW technology, in 1990 a standard for magneto-optical recordable and erasable CDs called CD-MO was introduced and set in the Orange Book, part 1 as a CD with a magneto-optical recording layer.
 The CD-MO standard allowed for an optional non-erasable zone on the disc that could be read by CD-ROM units.

 Data recording (and erasing) was achieved by heating the magneto-optical layer's material (e.g. DyFeCo or less often TbFeCo or GdFeCo) to its Curie point and then using a magnetic field to write the new data, in a manner essentially identical to Sony's MiniDisc and other magneto-optical formats.
-Reading the discs relied on the Kerr effect a major format flaw.
+Reading the discs relied on the Kerr effect - a major format flaw.
 The rewrite could only be read in special drives and was incompatible with non-magneto-optical enabled drives.
 The format was never released commercially, mostly because of incompatibility with standard CD reading units.
 Early CD-R media contained a similar compatibility flaw.

 Since the CD-MO was otherwise identical to CDs, the format still adopted a spiral-groove recording scheme, rendering the disc poorly suited as a removable medium for repeated, small-scale deletions and recordings.
 Some magneto-optical drives and media with the same form factor don't have this limitation.
 Unlike modern CD-RWs, CD-MO allowed for hybrid discs containing both an unmodifiable, pressed section, readable in standard drives, and a writable MO section.

 The early introduction and no standards for disc recording software, file systems, and formats, physical incompatibility, coupled with more economical CD-R discs, led to abandoning the format.
 Other magneto-optical media, unbound by limitations of the typical CD-ROM filesystems, replaced the CD-MO.